 Dare to push during your interviews.
 Ask about company structure and buy-in for this position.
 Know yourself, what you are like, and what you want.
 Do you want to do just design or just research?
 Are you interested in product delivery and more CX type of work?
 What culture do you think you’ll thrive in?
 Do you actually love the product they make…or at least like it enough to brag about it at a party?

-Translate the work that you do into company outcomes, for instance, “I can deliver insight that will improve overall development output because they won’t be building things over and over again.”
+Translate the work that you do into company outcomes, for instance, “I can deliver insight that will improve overall development output because you won’t be building things over and over again.”
 Your spoken words should be like a mini portfolio entry.